glaucocustodio/jquery-ajax-wizard/README.md

 # jQuery Ajax Wizard

-### A form wizard plugin for when next step is gotten via AJAX based on user's input
+A form wizard plugin for when next step is gotten via AJAX based on user's input.

 ## When to use